This Sauteed Cabbage Recipe is flavorful and tasty. It takes less than 20 minutes to make and requires only 7 simple ingredients.

 The second option is to use your microwave and heat it for about 1-2 minutes.
 Either of these methods is perfectly fine for reheating and eating.

-Toppings are a great way to change up the flavor of this dish easily.
-You can always top with one topping the first time you cook it and then top with a different topping when you reheat for leftovers.
+Toppings are a great way to change or add great flavor of this healthy side dish.
+You can always top it with one topping the first time you cook it and then top it with a different topping when you reheat it for leftovers.